 How to Reduce Eye Power Naturally at Home?

-For those wondering how to reduce eye power naturally at home, here are some practical tips:
+For those wondering how to reduce eye power naturally at home, eye power cannot be reduced naturally at home.
+However, some lifestyle changes can help with eye health and general well-being.

 - Use herbal eye washes like rose water to refresh eyes.